srikanth235/privy/README.md

 - **Use different chat threads for different topics**.
   Shorter threads with specific topics will help Privy respond more accurately.

-## Credits
+## :handshake: Credits

 - [RubberDuck AI](https://github.com/rubberduck-ai/rubberduck-vscode) - This project is heavily inspired by RubberDuck AI's work, and we're indebted to them for building on top of it.

-## Contributors
+The following is the list of contributors to this project and we extend our sincere gratitude to all of them.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->